 When any new device enters your home, accompany it with it’s own set of rules and instructions like anything else you want your children to respect.
 This is your opportunity for problem-solving and negotiation among family members.
 Too often families don’t make the effort but instead direct children what not to do after the unwanted behavior happens.
 When withdrawal of screen/phone privileges becomes the consequence, any hope of coming to agreement is lost.
 Cooperation does not happen when children fear that what they want most will be taken from them.

 Screens are potentially damaging to our children’s brains if not limited.
 So take the responsibility that is yours and keep young children away from screens altogether, model responsible use yourself, and when devices are introduced, negotiate limits with your child right from the start.

 Don’t let screens intimidate you.
 You are still the parent.
 It is up to you to provide the environments you want for your children, to model the people you want them to become, to introduce nature and beauty, to stop your busy lives and go out to explore what’s off the grid.
-It is unrealistic to expect your child to turn off these highly entertaining devices and decide to go outside, especially when you stay in leading your workaholic life or tied to your own devices.
+It is unrealistic to expect your child to turn off these highly entertaining devices completely, especially when you stay tied to your own devices.